AsiaFoundation/translate-stories/README.md

 <a href="http://www.africanstorybook.org">African Storybook Project</a>.
 Longer pages are split up by sentence, so users can translate one
 sentence at a time on their mobile device.

+Server-side code is ExpressJS with PassportJS for authentication.

 ## License

 Open source, MIT license